 The Millennium Wall

 This Millennium Media Label “M” mural is found at 317 Madison Avenue, from the side parking lot where Madison Ave splits.

 The work in the Edge is overhead, underfoot and omni-present as it pays homage to the neighborhood’s past while serving as creative placemaking for the future.
 There’s More to be Proud Of from Cat Pena hangs in the space above the most prominent intersection, Cedar Nordbye’s Maker’s Walk is literally carved into stone markers in the sidewalks, Anthony Lee and Kirsten Williams’ ulta hip auto murals decorate garage doors, while Lester Merriweather’s racing striped mural creates an east-facing welcome to the neighborhood.

-Marshall Arts + Edge Garage Doors
+Marshall Arts and Edge Garage Doors by Michael Roy.